 The best time to stay in a vacation rental in Payson

 Payson’s location in the American Southwest means it’s vulnerable to climate extremes year-round.
 Early-summer drought and late-summer rainfall are both common, and even monsoons can gather in the summer months, dumping heavy rainfall.
 Summer temperatures can reach as high as 100 degrees Fahrenheit, though nightfall brings relief, with temperatures dropping down into the 50s.
 Winter is fairly mild, with daytime temperatures reaching the 50s, but winter nights are cold, often dipping into the 20s or teens.
 Snow is uncommon and melts quickly under the Arizona sun.
 Spring and fall are beautiful seasons to stay in one of the area’s cabins, as they bring fresh growth to the vast landscape.
 Temperatures during spring and fall can vary drastically, so visitors should plan to dress in layers to stay comfortable.

-What are the top things to do in Payson?
+Top things to do in Payson

 Tonto Natural Bridge